 - Recently there has been a great deal of discussion about the importance of institutions for economic and social development.
 Rather less discussed are social norms and values.
 If a society and economy built upon social norms, as well as institutions, will be more resilient and conducive to individual liberty how can such norms be fostered?

 - Edmund Phelps (2013) argues that it is a ‘culture protecting and inspiring individuality, imagination, understanding, and self-expression that drives a nation’s indigenous innovation’.
 How has the expansion of the state in the last half century affected innovation and how can risk-taking and entrepreneurship be encouraged in the future?

 Prosperity and morality

 Shortlisted entrants will be invited to participate in this year’s Charles Street Symposium which will bring together the judges, along with academics and policy-makers.
-Speakers will be confirmed soon.
+Martin Vander Weyer, Business Editor at The Spectator will serve as keynote speaker.
 The Symposium will take place in London on 4-5 December 2014, where winners will be announced.

 2014 Charles Street Symposium Poster [PDF]

 The deadline for applications closed at midnight on 17 October 2014.
 All applications will be acknowledged by email confirmation.
 Shortlisted entrants will be announced on 19 November 2014.

 The competition is open to all individuals, 35 years or younger.
 The Legatum Institute encourages submissions from a range of disciplines from history, political science, economics, business, philosophy and beyond.
 Entrants are asked to submit a 1,500 word essay on one of the specific questions outlined above, or devise their own, however questions must relate to one of the three research areas.
 Please note, the word limit does not include footnotes, end notes or bibliography.
 Authors may use any referencing style they wish.